 “The idea that Asian families and Asian-ness are uniquely harmful to Asian Americans needs to be abandoned....We must shift our blame onto the model minority, perpetual foreigner, and Orientalist stereotypes that constitute our oppression," Qiao wrote.

 Wu thinks that there are some Asian Americans who are still very invested in the narrative that they are a hardworking group, and that they earn their mobility, and some that are interested in overturning it.
 “It some ways, there’s a kind of internal battle within Asian American communities about this very dominant understanding of Asian Americans,” she said.

 When Asians were declared a model minority—by the community itself, and then embraced as such by Westerners—face put on the pressure to maintain it.
 It needs to be recognized that Asian Americans are a diverse amalgam of different cultures that contains both ends of the spectrum: those that have “succeeded," in the traditional sense, but many who haven’t.
 Then, perhaps there can be the acknowledgement that anyone can break under immense pressure, and discussions of mental health can be normalized.

 Shi goes to art school now.
-She said that their parents have come a long way in recognizing their mental health disorders and allowing them to pursue what they’re passionate about, even if it’s not a "model minority" career path.
-Her mom now even tries to spread mental health awareness for other East Asian parents.
-But Shi still has a lingering concern about messing up, losing face, that she's not sure will ever disappear.
+They said that their parents have come a long way in recognizing their mental health disorders and allowing them to pursue what they’re passionate about, even if it’s not a "model minority" career path.
+Their mom now even tries to spread mental health awareness for other East Asian parents.
+But Shi still has a lingering concern about messing up, losing face, that they’re not sure will ever disappear.